OISTE/repository/tmp/testcp.md

 ### Certificate policy object identifier

 An object identifier (OID) is a unique number that identifies an object or policy.
-The OIDs are administered by the **OGTM** and listed in the Annex B of the CPS published by the OISTE Foundation, “OID Inventory”.
+The OIDs are administered by the **OWGTM** and listed in the Annex B of the CPS published by the OISTE Foundation, “OID Inventory”.

 In particular for this CP, the following OID can be used: